MKKrisz/l00pr/Specification.md

 ## Specification

-The project is an overcomplicated function generator / a very simple music player
+An overcomplicated function generator / a very simple music player

 ### Dependencies
 - `SDL`: for audio playing